whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 **This Yellow-paper is a Draft; Subject to peer-review, revisions and publication as a Green-paper by Q4 2021**

-Last updated 19th September, 2020
+Last updated 2nd October, 2020

 ***1.About***